gutoPsilva/Authask/README.md

 This is an Authentication web application with a task managment for each user. ```It is currently under development```.

-To use the app, users must first create an account and log in.
-Once logged in, they can create, view, update, and delete their own task lists from a local database.
+To use the app, users must first create an account and log in, OR, sign in with Discord.
+Once authenticated, they can create, view, update, and delete their own task lists from a local SQL database.

 ## Main Frameworks, Database & Tools